Procedure for Institutional Policy: E-18: Student Examinations

 collect their permissible belongings from the seating area with a minimum of noise and distraction; have a proctor check that the upload has occurred; and leave the building.

-4. TBL IRATS and Anatomy Lab Practicals
+4. TBL IRATS and Anatomy Lab Practical Examinations

 5. Exam Accommodations